mckenziewest/math425/README.md

-# Math 425 for Canvas
+# Abstract Algebra through Specifications and Projects

- Content for Math 425, Abstract Algebra
+ Content for Math 425, Abstract Algebra at UWEC in a format that can be uploaded automatically to Canvas using [markdown2Canvas](https://github.com/ofloveandhate/markdown2canvas).

- This is full Canvas content for Math 425, abstract algebra.
  I taught this course with specifications grading, for more on that, see the syllabus.

- Included here are:
+ Please let me know if you find this useful for your course.
+You may adapt this content for your course.
+I would appreciate if you let me know you were doing so, it would validate my work making it 😄.

+## Links and Descriptions
    * [Course Calendar](https://github.com/mckenziewest/math425/blob/main/course_calendar.page/source.md), a day-to-Day summary of content covered from Nicholson's 4th edition book.
    * [Syllabus](https://github.com/mckenziewest/math425/blob/main/syllabus.page/source.md), which includes a full description of the specifications grading scheme.
    * [List of Objectives](https://github.com/mckenziewest/math425/blob/main/course_objectives.page/objectives.md), statements of the explicit course objectives.